microsoft/code-with-engineering-playbook/observability/pillars/logging.md

 - Don't reinvent the wheel, use existing tools to collect and analyse the data.
 - Ensure personal identifiable information policies and restrictions are followed.

+### If there's sufficient log data, is there a need for instrumenting metrics?

+[Logs vs Metrics](../log-vs-metric.md) covers some high level guidance on when to utilize metric data and when to use log data.
+Both have a valuable part to play in creating observable systems.

 ### Having problems identifying what to log?

 **At application startup**: